drmacro/wordinator/README.md

 You can use your own XSLT transform to generate SWPX files from any XML (or JSON source for that matter).
 You may find it easier to generate HTML and then use that as input to the Wordinator.

 If you need to go from Word documents back to XML, you may find the DITA for Publishers Word-to-DITA framework useful ([https://github.com/dita4publishers/org.dita4publishers.word2dita]).
 This packaged as a DITA Open Toolkit plugin but is really a general-purpose XML-to-DOCX framework.
 It does not depend on the DITA Open Toolkit in any way.
 While it is designed to generate DITA XML it can be adapted to produce any XML format, either directly or through a DITA-to-X transform applied

+## Release Notes

+* 0.7.0
+** Improved performance by only reading template doc once

 ## Word feature support